critmcdonald/javascript-charts/README.md

 # Introduction to Javascript charts using Highcharts

-By Christian McDonald | Data Visualization | Spring 2015
+By Christian McDonald | Data Visualization

 GOAL: To give students a basic understanding of how JavaScript charting tools work, so they can learn and explore in the future.